carblue/acos5/README.md

   acos5            ACS ACOS5 card<br>
   ...  <br>

-  This library got tested as version "0.15.0" (D code constant "module_version") with OS Kubuntu 15.10 and Windows 8.1 to work as intended to the extend supported with OpenSC package release version "0.15.0", https://github.com/OpenSC/OpenSC/wiki.<br>
+  This library got tested as version "0.16.0" (D code constant "module_version") with OS Kubuntu 16.04 to work as intended to the extend supported with OpenSC package release version "0.15.0", https://github.com/OpenSC/OpenSC/wiki.<br>
-  Older opensc versions will probably do as well but I didn't check that AND FAKE_OPENSC_VERSION must be used then; to get users of acos5_64 going in the first place and demonstrate where it's done, this is incorporated a priori in dub.json, despite it's not the long-term way to handle this versioning issue: Prefer to update opensc to the latest version 0.15.0 (if linux distros are behind, install prerequisites and follow the "Typical Installation" described in https://github.com/OpenSC/OpenSC/wiki/Compiling-and-Installing-OpenSC-on-Unix-flavors; I replace command sudo make install by sudo checkinstall), and update this library as well, thus version no.s match in fact and omit FAKE_OPENSC_VERSION from dub.json.
+  Older opensc versions will probably do as well but I didn't check that AND FAKE_OPENSC_VERSION must be used then; to get users of acos5_64 going in the first place and demonstrate where it's done, this is incorporated a priori in dub.json, despite it's not the long-term way to handle this versioning issue: Prefer to update opensc to the latest version 0.16.0 (if linux distros are behind, install prerequisites and follow the "Typical Installation" described in https://github.com/OpenSC/OpenSC/wiki/Compiling-and-Installing-OpenSC-on-Unix-flavors; I replace command sudo make install by sudo checkinstall), and update this library as well, thus version no.s match in fact and omit FAKE_OPENSC_VERSION from dub.json.
 Usage of FAKE_OPENSC_VERSION is intended on an interim basis only, mainly for the meantime since a new opensc release version is out and on Your box and I'm not ready with my updated homonymous version;<br>FAKE_OPENSC_VERSION may hide API discrepancies and You/this driver may be screwed by ignoring this issue.<br>

   IMPORTANT: Installed opensc version and the version, this library reports to opensc, MUST match (even though faked-wise), OTHERWISE, this external library will be REJECTED by opensc !<br>
   IMPORTANT: Remove FAKE_OPENSC_VERSION from dub.json as soon as possible !